-Formed in 1997 to improve transportation to island communities in southern Southeast Alaska, the IFA is a public corporation organized under Alaska's Municipal Port Authority Act.
+Formed in 1997 to improve transportation to island communities in southern Southeast Alaska, the Inter-Island Ferry Authority (IFA) is a Port Authority organized under Alaska’s Municipal Port Authority Act.

 The IFA’s MV Stikine or MV Prince of Wales are both 198 feet in length and 95-gross tons.
-Their capacity is just under 200 passengers, 30 vehicles and operated by a staff of 7.
+Their capacity is 190 and 160 passengers respectively, and 30 vehicles and is operated by a staff of 7.
 These vessels offer daily passenger and vehicle service between Ketchikan and Hollis/Clark Bay on Prince of Wales Island.
 Crossing time is about 3 hours.
 The IFA ferry departs Ketchikan from a dock adjacent the Alaska Marine Highway terminal.
 An IFA reservation desk is located inside the Alaska Marine Highway Ketchikan terminal building.
 IFA maintains its own terminal at Hollis/Clark Bay.
 The IFA vessels fill in for the Alaska Marine Highway during repairs or maintenance.

 Check-in for your reservation with a vehicle is one hour prior to departure or your space may be released to stand-by vehicles.
 Walk-on passengers must check in one-half hour prior to departure or the seats may be released to stand-by passengers.